jshaffstall/PyPhysicsSandbox/README.md

 Create a pivot joint at point p in the world.
 The other_shape should be a shape whose coordinates intersect the location of the pivot joint.

-The pivot joins pins the other shape to the background, not allowing it to fall.
+The pivot joint pins the other shape to the background, not allowing it to fall.
 The other shape can rotate around the pivot joint.

 ```python
 gear1 = gear(shape1, shape2)